Narr0wB/Chess/README.md

 ## Hotkeys

  - F11 - Toggle fullscreen
- - F8 - If debug is true, print to stdout the fen representation of the current board
+ - F8 - If debug is enabled, print to stdout the fen representation of the current board
+ - F7 - If debug is enabled. print to stdout the move log ({move index} {move} {if its an enpassant, position of the capured pawn} {player who made the move} {if enpassant} ---> "5 c5d6 d5 player: WHITE enpassant: TRUE" or "4 d7d5 player: BLACK enpassant: FALSE")
  - F6 - Undo the last move
  - F5 - Restart the board to the `start` position